GoogleCloudPlatform/python-docs-samples/composer/tools/composer_db_transfer.md

 1. Make sure that you have write access to the current directory.
-The script exports KUBECONFIG environment variable to store credentials to the Composer's GKE cluster in current directory (on the machine that executes the script).
+The script exports KUBECONFIG environment variable to store credentials to the Composer's GKE cluster in the current directory (on the machine that executes the script).
 The purpose is not to interfere with existing GKE-related user's configuration.